 For 60 years, Cookson Hills has provided ministry to children by offering home, school, and therapy.
-Over the past 30 years, Cookson Hills has focused greatly on improving the quality of living conditions and programs offered at the main unit in Kansas, Oklahoma.
-This focus started with the accreditation of our high school in 1984 and has gone on to see our first ever capital campaign, building 12 new homes, a dining hall, and educational facility.
+Meanwhile, over the past 30 years, Cookson Hills has focused greatly on improving the quality of living conditions and programs offered at the main unit in Kansas, Oklahoma.
+This focus started with the accreditation of our high school in 1984.
+It has gone on to see our first-ever capital campaign, building 12 new homes, a dining hall, and an educational facility.
 This is the story of Cookson Hills from 1980 through 2017.

 From the very beginning, Cookson Hills wanted to provide an education to all its students.
 However, from 1965 through 1984, high school students had to attend school at Kansas High School.
 Finally, in 1984 Cookson Hills High School achieved state accreditation credentials and students were able to enroll.
-Around this same time, USDA regulations began to change around the nation, making it no longer financially responsible for Cookson Hills to maintain our own herd of cattle, dairy barn, chickens, and butcher shop.
+Meanwhile, USDA regulations began to change around the nation.
+This made it no longer financially responsible for Cookson Hills to maintain our own herd of cattle, dairy barn, chickens, and butcher shop.

 From 1985-2013, one of the most enjoyable experiences for staff and students alike was Wilderness Camp.
-This typically occurred in the back of the 1000 acres and included high and low ropes courses, tent camping, and praise and worship times on “Chapel Hill.”
-New physical challenges were added each year and included a zip line, two line bridge, screamer, scum pond, and climbing wall, as well as building rafts to float and clean-up the Illinois River.
+This typically occurred in the back of the 1000 acres.
+It included high and low ropes courses, tent camping, and praise and worship times on “Chapel Hill”.
+Each year new physical challenges were added.
+Some of these included a zip line, two-line bridge, screamer, scum pond, and climbing wall.
 One year the groups even rappelled down the water tower!
+In addition, one challenge was to build rafts to float and clean up the Illinois River.
 Physical activities always had a spiritual application.
-This emphasis on spiritual well-being in the 80s was completely intentional as the heart and motto of Cookson was “Saving America’s Youth.”
+Subsequently, this emphasis on spiritual well-being in the 80s was completely intentional as the heart and motto of Cookson was “Saving America’s Youth.”

 Students from Cookson Hills took home a national Bible Bowl championship in 1990.
-State winning basketball, volleyball, and soccer championships were also achieved throughout the 1990s.
-Additionally, family reunification and equine programs were started, creating a foundation for expanded therapeutic services in the years to come.
+Additionally, Basketball, volleyball, and soccer teams won their state championships throughout the 1990s.
+Family reunification and equine programs were started, creating a foundation for expanded therapeutic services in the years to come.

-In 1990, donors sent in one million Campbell’s soup labels, equipping the ministry with a new 15 passenger van.
+In 1990, donors sent in one million Campbell’s soup labels.
+Subsequently, this equipped the ministry with a new 15 passenger van.

-In 1995, major effort and emphasis was directed toward improving the quality and infrastructure of the campus.
-A new office building along Highway 10 was completed.
-All “big houses” had central heating/air units installed, and many buildings got a facelift with new vinyl siding.
+In 1995, improving the quality and infrastructure of the campus gained major effort and emphasis.
+During that time, Cookson Hills built a new administrative office along Highway 10.
+All “big houses” received central heating/air units, and many buildings got a facelift with new vinyl siding.
 In addition, two childcare homes were built and occupied.
-Many of the mobile homes for housing staff were replaced with more cost-effective and permanent housing.
+Permanent housing was built to replace many of the mobile homes that housed staff.

 The early 2000s saw two state-level wins in volleyball and two in track & field!
 Our newly formed football team also took home two state championships in 2011 and 2012!

-In 2000, cooksonhills.org was established, preparing Cookson Hills for a move into the future of technology.
-In this same year, classrooms in the school were wired for internet access and teachers were given access to utilizing technology in their classrooms.
+In 2000, cooksonhills.org was established.
+This prepared Cookson Hills for a move into the future of technology.
+That same year, the school classrooms were wired for internet access so that teachers could utilize this technology with their students.

-In 2007, construction on the Family Training Center, including stables, indoor arena, covered round pen, and family counseling area is completed.
-This provided a centralized location for equine assisted behavioral counseling for students and their families.
-As the family reunification and therapy programs began to take off at Cookson, the motto became, “Providing Help, Hope, and Healing.”
+In 2007, Cookson Hills completed the construction of the Family Training Center.
+This included stables, an indoor arena, a covered round pen, and a family counseling area.
+Therefore, this provided a centralized location for equine-assisted behavioral counseling for students and their families.
+As the family reunification and therapy programs began to take off at Cookson Hills, the motto became, “Providing Help, Hope, and Healing.”

 Cookson Hills began their first-ever capital campaign, Building on a Legacy of Love, in 2011 with the goal of raising 14 million dollars for new facilities on the Hilltop.
 This included a new state-of-the-art school for 1st grade-12th grade, a new dining hall, and 12 new child care homes which would replace the homes that had been used for 50 years.
-Funds were raised for this project from 2011-2017 and over 3000 volunteers and 150 churches from 15 states participated in the construction projects.
+Supporters from all over the nation raised the funds for this project from 2011-2017.
+Subsequently, over 3000 volunteers and 150 churches from 15 states participated in the construction projects.

 In 2013, Cookson Hills Christian School received accreditation by the Association of Christian Schools International (ACSI).
 Also during this year, Cookson received the Oklahoma Nonprofit Excellence (ONE) Award for Youth Development.

-By 2017, the new “big houses” were opened on the hilltop leaving the “80” property unused.
-After many efforts to sell the property fell through, leadership concluded that this property needed to be used for Kingdom work and no longer sit collecting dust.
-In June of 2017, this property was gifted to a Tulsa based non-profit doing uncharted work for God’s Kingdom.
+By 2017, the new “big houses” opened up on the hilltop.
+This left the “80” property unused.
+Efforts to sell the property fell through.
+Leadership didn’t want the buildings to just sit gathering dust so they decided that the property should continue in Kingdom Work.
+In June of 2017, Cookson Hills gave the 80 area to a Tulsa-based non-profit.
+Consequently, this organization is doing uncharted work for God’s Kingdom.